 Those valued at Amortised Cost - assets that have fixed or determinable payments but are not quoted in an active market.
-These assets are Solely for Principal and Interest (SPPI), and they are part of the Council's Business Model.
+These assets are Solely for Principal and Interest (SPPI), and the contractual terms of the financial asset give rise on specified dates to the cash flows that are solely payments of principal and interest, and they are part of the Council's Business Model.
 Whist Money Market Funds (MMF) behave as Amortised Cost, strictly they are FVPL, but there is little material difference in accounting, as such the Council will treat them as Amortised Cost.